teddy-ambona/financial-data-api/README.md

   - [B - Best practices](#b---best-practices)
   - [C -](#c--)

 This repo is a demo project for dockerized flask applications(REST API).
 This simplified API exposes GET endpoints that allow you to pull stock prices and trading indicators.
-You will find the following implementation:
+What is covered in this repo:

 **Application code:**